openstack-archive/tripleo-incubator/README.md

 ===================================

 Welcome to our TripleO incubator!
 TripleO is our less mouthy way of saying OpenStack on OpenStack.
-Right now we're bringing up the first stage - getting production configurations of OpenStack using the NTT/ISI Bare metal provider.
 This repository is our staging area, where we incubate new ideas and new tools which get us closer to the goal of TripleO.

 As an incubation area, we should keep in mind that once a tool is sufficiently robust, it should be moved to a more permanent home.
 That might be an existing